orstavik/JoiComponents/book/chapter8_layout/Mixin_LayoutReactionAttributes.md

 It then:

-1. reads the `auto-layout-width` for all subscribing elements, and caches this value plus the `.offsetWidth` value for these elements into a map of `activeElements`, and
+1. reads the `auto-layout-width` for all subscribing elements, and caches this value plus the `.getBoundingClientRect()` value for these elements into a map of `activeElements`, and

 2. uses the step information from `activeElements` to find out which